How to install VirtualBox on Windows 11, 10 (2025)

 12. Click the OK button again.

-Once you complete the steps, the Oracle VM VirtualBox Extension Pack will install on the device.
-Then you can proceed with the virtual machine creation and the Guest Additions installation.
+Once you complete the steps, the Oracle VM VirtualBox Extension Pack will be installed on your computer.
+Then, you can proceed with creating the virtual machine and installing the Guest Additions.

 About the author